 Required materials:

-Various-sized pumpkins (preferably with long stems)
+Various-sized pumpkins (ideally with long stems).

-Hula hoops or rope rings (DIY with rope and duct tape)
+Hula hoops or rope rings (DIY with rope and duct tape).

-Hay bales or crates (for height variation)
+Hay bales or crates for height variation.

 Fundraising variations: